 When running multiple instances, each on its own machine, run Memgraph as you usually would.

-If you are exploring replication and running multiple instances on one machine, please install Memgraph with Docker.
-If you are starting instances with defined volume flags to enable:
+If you are exploring replication and running multiple instances on one machine, you can run Memgraph with Docker.
+Check Docker run options for Memgraph images to set up ports and volumes properly, if necessary.

 Each Memgraph instance has the role of the MAIN instance when it is first started.